elastic/elasticsearch-labs/example-apps/chatbot-rag-app/README.md

 export ELASTIC_PASSWORD=...
 ```

+You can add these to a *.env* file for convenience.
+See the *env.example* file for a .env file template.

 ### Change the Elasticsearch index and chat_history index

 By default, the app will use the `workplace-app-docs` index and the chat history index will be `workplace-app-docs-chat-history`.
 If you want to change these, you can set the following environment variables: